mad-lab-fau/gaitmap/docs/source/user_guide/prepare_data.rst

 In case you don't have data on your own, but you want to play around with the algorithms, we provide some testing data that can be loaded using `gaitmap.example_data` (see :ref:`here <example_data>`).

-Before you can use this data, you need to download the test files from `here <https://github.com/mad-lab-fau/gaitmap/tree/master/example_data>`__. and store them in a `.gaitmap_data/` in your home directory (you can also just run the loader function and it will tell you where to put the files).
+If you do not have the `test files <https://github.com/mad-lab-fau/gaitmap/tree/master/example_data>`__ locally (e.g. because you installed gaitmap using pip), the loader function will  automatically download the files to your local cache folder.
+If you want to save them to a custom folder instead you can set the environment variable `GAITMAP_DATA_DIR` before importing the example data module.

 Then you can load the data using the following code:

 .. code-block:: python